Cookie Dough Balls with 4 Ingredients

 - 1/2 cup coconut butter

-- 2 tbsp almond butter
+- 2 tbsp almond butter or other nut butter

-- 1/4 cup chocolate chips
+- 1/4 cup sugar-free chocolate chips

-Add the chocolate chips and mix well.
+- Add in the chocolate chips and fold them in evenly.

-There are only 1.6 net carbs per ball when you use swerve and lily's stevia chocolate chips.
+- There are only 1.6 net carbs per ball when you use swerve and lily’s stevia chocolate chips.
 When you calculate net carbs you subtract both the fiber and the sugar alcohols from the total carbs.
-These nutrition facts don't show sugar alcohols.
+These nutrition facts don’t show sugar alcohols.

-Nutrition facts shown are for recipes made with swerve and lily's stevia chocolate chips.
+- Nutrition facts shown are for recipes made with swerve and lily’s stevia chocolate chips.
 It will be different if you use other sweeteners and chocolate chips.

 Can I use Coconut cream Concentrate (Tropical Traditions) as a substitute for the coconut butter?